elear-solutions/cococlientsdk-java-simple-chat-example/README.md

   }
   ```
 # NOTE
+  - Some of the best practices have been omitted for sake of simplicity and readability
   - Above mentioned APIs are subject to change
   - The manual .jar and .so placement will be replaced with gradle dependency
   - NativeCallbacksInterface will be replaced with inline callback